IdiotCoffee/idiotcoffee/ReadMe.md

 # Who I Am (and What I Break)
 Hi, I’m Ishaan.
-I’m deeply curious about how things work—and even more driven to improve them.
+I’m deeply curious about how things work - and even more driven to improve them.
 I want to work with Django, Python, and AWS to build backend systems that don’t just run, but actually solve real problems at scale.
 With a background in Computer Engineering, I’m now exploring cloud infrastructure, automation, and applied AI.
-If it’s technical, challenging, and grounded in the real world—I’m in.
+If it’s technical, challenging, and grounded in the real world - I’m in.

 ## 🌐 Find Me Online: